N0repi/HumbleDonationsAudit/README.md

 ```

 To use the hardhat commands, a .env file will need to be created which defines API_URL_SEPOLIA (or desired network) and PRIVATE_KEY

+8/1/24
+4 Contract changes have been made:

+- Slightly altered the integer calculations in `swapExactInputSingleETH` to help prevent `amountIn` from being 0
+- Contract is using SafeERC20 for IERC20 | This was primarily added to support USDT
+- Added a ERC20 whitelist in the form of a merkle tree proofs | limiting the risk of users receiving malicious tokens as donations
+- Slippage is being passed to `donate` and swap functions to limit the risk of sandwich attacks (slippage is set to 0 in test scripts for simplicity)